duarteluis/django-auto-deploy/README.md

 # Deploy as many Django websites as you want with one simple command

 This script allows you to set up multiple Django websites easily.
-It automatically installs all the necessary dependencies (Nginx, Gunicorn, MySQL/MariaDB/PostgreSQL, and Django database connector) on your Ubuntu server, prepares a python virtual environment, and configure the selected database.
+It automatically installs all the necessary dependencies (Nginx, Gunicorn, PostgreSQL, and Django database connector) on your Ubuntu server, prepares a python virtual environment, and configure the selected database.
 Just by typing one command in the command line, you get the fully working Django website with a configured database.

 ![demo](demo2.gif)